-^{} These drives allow the user to format to any integer data block size between 256 and 4096 bytes.
-Standard format is 512 byte data block size, with capacity dependent on number of data heads.
+^{} These drives allow the user to reformat using any integer data block size between 256 and 2048 bytes (WREN III) or 4096 bytes (WREN IV).
+At the factory drives are formatted with 512 byte data block size, with capacity dependent on number of data heads.
+Capacity values are with no spares for reallocation of defects.